m-kortas/Sound-based-bird-species-detection/README.md

 ==============================

 ## About the project
-The project, created by a group of women from the local Polish chapter of Women in Machine Learning & Data Science (WiMLDS), was designed to be a training project & collaboration on a real-life problem which machine learning can help to solve.
+The project, created in 2020 by a group of women from the local Polish chapter of Women in Machine Learning & Data Science (WiMLDS), was designed to be a training project & collaboration on a real-life problem which machine learning can help to solve.

 The web application has been developed by Magdalena Kortas (backend - Deep Learning, Python and Flask) and Aleksandra Zachariasz (frontend - Flask, CSS, JS, HTML5 and graphic design).